abhitoronto/Shadow_hand_experiments_openai/README.md

 This repository contains the scripts and results of running HER+DDPG experiments on the shadow dexterous hand.

-## Report
+## Report and Video
-The Report is available in the reporsitory with the name `AER1517_Project.pdf`.
+The Report is available in the reporsitory with the name `AER1517_Project.pdf`, while the video is available [here](https://drive.google.com/file/d/1-ZQOO-ZD5sdUSY7FAwcoSZiz9yNeT-GS/view?usp=sharing).

 ## Pre-requisites